merikesh/aud/README.md

 ### Build Scripts

-All code required to build this library will be stored under the `build` directory.
+All code required to build this library will be stored under the `__build__` directory.

-None of this code should be distributed with the library.
+This is distributed with the library but is not to be used by a third party.

 ### Plugins